sripkunda/candl/README.md

 A tiny, pedagogical implementation of a neural network library with a pytorch-like API.
 The primary use of this library is for education.
 Use the [actual pytorch](https://github.com/pytorch/pytorch) for more serious deep learning business.

+The implementation is complete with tensor-valued autodiff (~100 lines) and a neural network API built off of it (~80 lines).

 ### Learning

 This little project is actually the result of [an article I wrote](https://hackmd.io/@sripkunda/understanding-neural-networks).
 Using it, you can learn more about how neural networks work and implement everything in candl yourself from scratch.